 - Choose a backpack with wide, padded shoulder straps and a padded back.

 - Pack light.
 Organize the backpack to use all of its compartments.
 Pack heavier items closest to the center of the back.
 The backpack should never weigh more than 10 to 20 percent of your child's body weight.
+Go through the pack with your child weekly, and remove unneeded items to keep it light.

 - Always use both shoulder straps.
 Slinging a backpack over one shoulder can strain muscles.